The Range (Qld)

 The level of residential development activity in The Range is very low in comparison to the average area assessed nationally by AreaSearch

-The Range saw minimal construction activity with 3 new dwellings approved annually on average over the five-year period from January 2015 to December 2019, totalling 18 dwellings.
-This low development level reflects the rural nature of the area, where housing needs typically drive development rather than broad market demand.
-The small sample size means individual projects can significantly influence annual growth statistics.
+The Range has seen minimal construction activity with three new dwellings approved annually over the five-year period ending 2018.
+This totals eighteen dwellings, reflecting its rural nature where development is typically driven by specific local housing needs rather than broader market demand.
+The small sample size means individual projects can significantly influence annual growth and relativity statistics.

-Compared to Rest of Qld and national averages, The Range has substantially lower development levels.
-Recent construction comprised 25.0% detached dwellings and 75.0% attached dwellings, indicating a shift towards higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
-This marks a significant departure from the existing housing pattern of 88.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
-With around 3539 people per dwelling approval, The Range reflects a highly mature market.
-According to AreaSearch's latest quarterly estimate, The Range is forecasted to gain 562 residents by the year 2041.
+Compared to Rest of Qld, The Range has substantially lower development levels, also falling below national averages.
+Recent construction consists of 25% detached dwellings and 75% attached dwellings, marking a shift from the existing pattern of 88% houses.
+This focus on higher-density living aims to create more affordable entry points for downsizers, investors, and first-home buyers.
+With around 3501 people per dwelling approval, The Range reflects a highly mature market.
+According to AreaSearch's latest quarterly estimate, The Range is forecasted to gain 446 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development